Stability and instability of solitary waves in fractional generalized KdV equation in all dimensions: Introduction

 We also mention that for $d\geq 1$ and $0<\alpha<2$, the well-posedness of the fKdV equation has been studied in {\it weighted} spaces $H^{s}(\mathbb{R}^d)\cap L^2(\omega(x)\, dx)$ with certain weights $\omega(x)$, e.g., $(1+|x|)^a$, see \cite{Iorio1986, FP2011, FonsLinaresPonce2013, Oscar2020, Riano2021}.

-Now, that we reviewed the existence of solutions, we point a very specific solution, a solitary wave, traveling in time preserving its shape.
+Now, that we have reviewed the existence of solutions, we discuss a specific type of solutions, traveling waves, which preserve their shape.
 The {\it traveling solitary wave} solutions for the equation \eqref{EQ:fKdV} are of the form

-Note that the solitary waves travel to the right in the (positive) $x_1$-direction as $c>0$.
+Note that the solitary waves travel to the right in the (positive) $x_1$-direction, since $c>0$.
 Substituting \eqref{travequ} into \eqref{EQ:fKdV}, we deduce that $Q_c$ satisfies

 where

 with $Q \equiv Q_1$ solving \eqref{EQ:groundState} with $c=1$.
 The equation \eqref{EQ:groundState} has many solutions, the one which is relevant to the traveling solitary waves is a non-trivial, positive, radial $H^{\frac{\alpha}{2}}$ (thus, vanishing at infinity) solution called a ``ground state".
 The existence of ground state solutions (via minimization of a certain functional) goes back to the work of Weinstein \cite{W87}, \cite{W83}, Albert, Bona and Saut \cite{ABS1997}, see also Strauss \cite{S77} and Beresticky and Lions \cite{BL83}.
 The uniqueness in the fractional case of $\alpha$ (and decay properties) were obtained by Frank and Lenzmann in \cite{FL2013} for the $1d$ case and by Frank, Lenzmann and Silvestre in \cite{FLS2016} in higher dimensions (see also \cite{Maris2002} for the uniqueness when $\alpha=1$ in dimension $d=2$ and Kwong \cite{Kw1989} for $\alpha=2$ and references therein to prior work).
 For brevity of the introduction, we provide a more detailed discussion about the ground state in Section \ref{sectionPrelimDecay}.